fission/fission/environments/dotnet20/builder/README.md

  ```
 fission package create --src funccsv.zip --env dotnetcorewithnuget
  ```
- Note down output package name lets say it is funccsv-zip-xyz now check its status using package info command , this will give the status on what happened with builder and test compilation in builder.
+ Note down output package name lets say it is *funccsv-zip-xyz* now check its status using package info command , this will give the status on what happened with builder and test compilation in builder.

  ```
 fission package info --name funccsv-zip-xyz
 ```

-#Status of package should be failed / running / succeeded .
+#Status of package should be f*ailed / running / succeeded* .
  Wait if the status is running , until it fails or succeeded.
- For detailed build logs, you can shell into builder pod in fission-builder namespace and verify log location mentioned in above result.
+ For detailed build logs, you can shell into builder pod in fission-builder namespace and verify log location mentioned in above command's result output.

 **Note** : Even If the result is succeeded , please have a look at detailed build logs to see compilation success and builder job done.